Texas Truck Accident Lawyers: Get Compensation for Your Injuries

 - Garbage trucks

 - 15-passenger vans

-While this list is not exhaustive, it provides examples of CMVs that people interact with on our roads every day.
-When a driver, passenger, or pedestrian is involved in a crash with a CMV, it is important to consult a knowledgeable attorney to help navigate the complexities of investigating and prosecuting a trucking accident case.
+These are just a few examples of CMVs that people interact with on our roads every day.
+When a driver, passenger, or pedestrian is involved in a crash with a CMV, it is important to consult a knowledgeable truck accident attorney to help navigate the complexities of investigating and prosecuting a trucking accident case.

 Critical evidence may vary depending on the circumstances of the crash.
 Generally, the following items are important in pursuing a lawsuit in a trucking accident case: